 French and Francophone Studies

-Hollie Harder, Director of Language Programs
+Hollie Harder, Director of French and Italian Language Programs

 Late medieval and Renaissance poetry, prose, and philosophy.
 Comparative literature.
-Modern politics and literature in Francophone world.
+Modern politics and literature in the Francophone world.

 Spanish language and language pedagogy.

 Modern and contemporary Hispanic literature.
 Comparative literature.
 Women's, gender, and sexuality studies.
 Film.